Skip to content

 return itor

-Identify tables in a PDF or one of its pages using IBM's RT-DETR layout detection model
+Identify tables in a PDF or one of its pages using Docling Project layout model.

 Parameters: